Towards Interactive Autonomous Vehicle Testing: Vehicle-Under-Test-Centered Traffic Simulation: Conclusion

 \section{Conclusion}

-The on-road driving safety of autonomous vehicles requires testing under scenarios that closely mirror real-world traffic conditions.
-In this paper, we propose a Vehicle Under Test (VUT)-Centered environmental Dynamics Inference (VCDI) framework to simulate background traffic objects.
-The VCDI’s unique capability to integrate a distributional cost function learned from real-world driving data enables the modeling of diverse, strategic responses from surrounding traffic participants to VUT's maneuvers.
+The safety of autonomous vehicles on the road requires rigorous testing in environments that closely mimic real-world traffic conditions.
+This study introduces a VUT-Centered environmental Dynamics Inference (VCDI) framework to simulate background traffic objects.
+By leveraging a distributional cost function learned from real-world driving data, the VCDI framework uniquely models diverse, strategic responses from surrounding traffic participants to VUT's maneuvers.

-Our findings demonstrate that the VUT-centered augmented input enables background traffic participants driven by DL-based models to dynamically interact with VUT.
-In addition, the cost-based strategy presets on VUT support directional background traffic simulation, meriting the application of AV testing.
+Our findings reveal that the VUT-centered augmented input enables background traffic participants, driven by DL-based models, to dynamically interact with VUT.
+In addition, the cost-based strategy presets on VUT facilitate directional background traffic simulation, meriting the application of AV testing.